JacobLee23/FanGraphs-Export/docs/quickstart.rst

 .. code-block:: python

-    from fangraphs.projections import projections
+    from fangraphs import projections
     proj = projections.Projections()

 Alternatively, the classes can be used as context managers:

 .. code-block:: python

-    from fangraphs.leaders import leaders
+    from fangraphs import leaders
-    from fangraphs.projections import projections
+    from fangraphs import projections

     with leaders.ScraperClass() as scraper:
         # Do stuff here